pedromn0/my-recipes-milestone-3/README.md

 9. Register page - a form to collect initial and register the initial user credentials.

 ### **Existing Features**
+Below will be possible to take a look in some of the important features of this project.

 #### **Base html and Extended usage**